edinaftcteams/ftc-shared/TeamCodeSamples/OpModes/readme.md

 strategies.
 They are intended to show you various code structures and design solutions from past and current games.

+An understanding of op modes is a requirement for creating a successful robot control app.
+The first thing to understand is the difference between iterative and linear op modes.
+Linear is easier to understand but iterative can give you more control.
+Either style will work.
+The choice is made by you based on your robot and its coding requirements.

+The following op modes in the FTC sdk, in this folder, [external.samples](https://github.com/FIRST-Tech-Challenge/FtcRobotController/tree/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples) illustrate the 2 kinds of op modes.

+1. BasicOpMode_Linear - This is a simple 2 motor linear teleop op mode.
+   Blocks creates linear op modes by default.
+Look at the next op mode to see an example of iterative op modes.
+2. BasicOpMode_Iterative - The sdk platform loops automatically for you.
+   This is an example of an *event driven* programming model.

+### Holonomic Drive Train

+Given the interest in mecanum wheels and holonomic drive trains, [EdinaFTCOmniTest.java](EdinaFTCOmniTest.java) in ths folder, is a great place to begin your understanding and testing of holonomic drives.
+This op mode should be a permanent part of your test toolkit for verifying your holonomic drive train setup.

 Even though the game changes every season there are some basic functions that your robot will almost always need to perform.